Gira-X/naturquelle-lapalma-homepage/README.md

 The vector icons (github, facebook, email, phone) are all from www.materialdesignicons.com

 #### Open Source and Permaculture

 We feel those principles have to go hand-in-hand, so we strive to create everything as open source as possible.

-Also, 'hosting' the website on GitHub Pages is a way for us to save money on web-hosting solutions.
+'Hosting' the website on GitHub Pages is a way for us to save money on web-hosting solutions.